llawlaw23/bts-transportation-analysis/README.md

 | **Git / GitHub** | Version control and project tracking |
 | **PowerPoint / Google Slides** | Final presentation and business insights summary |

 ---

-## 📊 Dataset

-The dataset was provided by the **Bureau of Transportation Statistics** and is available in the file `data.zip`.
-It includes various transportation metrics across the U.S., such as:

-- Passenger travel volumes
-- Freight movement statistics
-- Safety incident reports
-- Infrastructure capacities
-- Environmental impact metrics

-**📁 Dataset structure and documentation** is included in the `data/` folder.

----